MrEmanuel/advent/README.md

 # advent

-My personal advent of code repo
+My personal repo for solving [advent of code](https://adventofcode.com/2022)

+## 2022

+Solving the problems using Rust because I want to learn the language.